Skip to main content

 Awards Conference

-Our Recommendation: Start preparation by March to allow time for research, drafting, feedback, and revision.
+Our Recommendation: Start with our January cohort for the full 5-month preparation experience.
+The March cohort is ideal for experienced writers who need a more intensive track.
 Students who submit early drafts for review have consistently stronger outcomes.

 Common Questions